 Would you agree?
 Let us know in the comments.

-If you have a long drive ahead, why not find a national park or attraction that you can stop off at for a picnic.
+If you have a long drive ahead, why not find a national park or attraction that you can stop off at for a picnic?

 Head to the supermarket in the morning… pack a lunch… and you’re ready to go!

-Accommodation was the biggest expense by far during my huge road trip around Europe.
+The accommodation was the biggest expense by far during my huge road trip around Europe.

 Trying to seek out budget options is a key way to save money on a road trip.